rake html to create html files. The files are

 directory.
 That means the base directory of the relative link are

 different.
-For example, [src/sample.c](sample.c)
+For example, [src/sample.c](sample.c) is

-translated to [src/sample.c](../src/sample.c)
+translated to [src/sample.c](../src/sample.c).

 If a link points another .src.md file, then the target filename will